 Tuberose produces an especially fragrant flower which blooms in late summer.
 There may be several stalks per plant but the foliage is not particularly exciting and the snails will feast on it.
 Mr. Ed grows it in a container out in the back forty and when it is ready to bloom brings it up next to the front entrance where its fragrance can be enjoyed.
 When the bloom is finished, it goes out back to finish its growth for the year.

 Cannas can get up to 7 or 8 feet tall and now are available with solid green leaves or leaves with multicolored yellow, red, and orange stripes.
 The leaves are almost as attractive as the flowers which are on long stalks above the leaves.
 As each stem finishes flowering, cut it to the ground and new stems will continue to grow throughout the summer and early fall.
 Every 3 or 4 years divide the clumps of bulbs to share or replant.

 There are several species of Calla Lilies.
 The old fashioned one with the big white flower (which is really not a flower) and big green leaves is semi-deciduous depending on winter temperature.
 The smaller species with pink, yellow or rose colored ‘flowers’ are deciduous and disappear for the winter.
 All Callas will bloom in full to half day sun and can remain in place for at least five years.
 When they get crowded, they don’t bloom as well as earlier.

 All summer bulbs require some water.
 They are somewhat drought resistant but will not bloom and survive if they receive no summer irrigation.
-A sprinkling of Master Nursery or Dr. Earth Rose and Flower Fertilizer spread over the entire root area of the plants during early June will greatly benefit flower production.
+A sprinkling of Master Nursery Rose and Flower or Gardner & Bloome Rose and Flower Fertilizers spread over the entire root area of the plants during early June will greatly benefit flower production.